z0sun/Deployment6/README.md

 ![Deployment6](https://github.com/z0sun/Deployment6/assets/135557197/c00cb983-a534-471e-a091-fd648440f251)

+Planning and diagramming our AWS infrastructure for the Banking app is essential for clarity and efficiency.
+These blueprints minimize errors, facilitate clear communication, and help manage costs.
+Moreover, they offer flexibility for future changes and expedite troubleshooting.
+In short, such preparatory steps are not just preliminary but ensure the deployment is systematic and adaptable.

 ## Step #2 Terraform main.tf
 [Default main.tf] (https://github.com/z0sun/Deployment6/blob/main/defaultTerraform/main.tf)
 [Banking Infrastructure main.tf] (https://github.com/z0sun/Deployment6/blob/main/initTerraform/main.tf)

+Terraform is like our magic wand for setting up our digital space in AWS.
+With it, we can script out and build our entire Banking app setup with just a few commands.
+The main.tf file?
+Think of it as our spellbook, where we jot down all the specific AWS pieces (like VPCs, instances, and databases) we want.
+By running this file, Terraform brings our design to life!

 ## Step #3 Github/Git to repo
 (In this step some of my commits were made in the remote repository first.)

+GitHub is like our digital locker, where we store and showcase all our project goodies.
+Git?
+That's the trusty toolkit we use to keep track of changes and make them if necessary.
+As for the repository, it's our project folder within that locker, neatly organizing all our Banking app's files and history.
+Together, they make teaming up on projects and tracking our work easier.
+Cloning our repository allowed us to make updates to both our infrastructure files as well as all the files necessary to build our infrastructure and application.

 *GIT Jenkins Infrastructure*
 ```